Time for our garnish session!

 One thing i once learnt from a chef while working with salad garnishes and which i`ve taken with me into the cocktail garnishing is to not be afraid of experimenting or being bold, which isn´t necessary the same thing as always think “more is better” – often less is more, but in any case, dare to try new things.

-Prepping garnishes for our drinks – (me and Martin) to be served during the session and Rick and Martin discussing the pictures to be shown.
+Prepping garnishes for our drinks to be served during the session and Rick and Martin discussing the pictures to be shown.

 Camper and RumDood.

-The table was like a battlefield of fruits.
+The table looked like a battlefield of fruits.

 Discussing the use of flowers as garnish.